CollectionBuilder/cb-docs/docs/theme/home.md

 ### featured-subjects-max:

-- Sets number of top subjects to display if **featured-subjects** is auto-generated
+- Sets number of top subjects to display if "featured-subjects" is auto-generated
 	- Default: `5`
 ```yaml
 featured-subjects-max: 6